motykatomasz/DeepImagePrior/README.md

 \text{upsampling} = \text{bilinear}
 ```

-### Peculiarities From The Network Structure
+### Peculiarities In The Network Structure
 Firstly as you can see from Figure [1](#figure-1), the last operation from the network is the upsampling procedure.
-Because the upsampling procedure is either bilinear or nearest, the resulting image is blury regardless of the network input and the network weights.
+Because the upsampling procedure is either bilinear or nearest, the resulting image is blurry regardless of the network input and the network weights.
-Secondly another peculiarity is that in the case of image reconstruction, <InlineMath>n_s[5]=4</InlineMath>, which means that the number of filters and consequently the number of channels of the output image is <InlineMath>4</InlineMath>.
+Secondly in the case of image reconstruction, <InlineMath>n_s[5]=4</InlineMath>, which means that the number of filters and consequently the number of channels of the output image is <InlineMath>4</InlineMath>.
 The paper in the case of image reconstruction experiments with gray-scale images, therefore the output image should have <InlineMath>1</InlineMath> channel in total and not <InlineMath>4</InlineMath>.
 Thirdly, because the last activation function is `Leaky ReLu` the range of possible  pixel values of the resulting image is <InlineMath>(-\infin,\infin)</InlineMath> instead of <InlineMath>[0, 1]</InlineMath>.
-Fourthly, in the case of the hyperparameters provided for large hole inpainting <InlineMath>n_s = [0, 0, 0, 0, 0, 0] </InlineMath> and <InlineMath> k_s=
+Fourthly, in the case of the hyperparameters provided for large hole inpainting where <InlineMath>n_s = [0, 0, 0, 0, 0, 0] </InlineMath> and <InlineMath> k_s=
-[\text{NA}, \text{NA}, \text{NA}, \text{NA}, \text{NA}, \text{NA}]</InlineMath> which means that skip connections are omitted.
-But given the structure shown in Figure [1](#figure-1) the only connection between the encoder and the decoder are the skip connections, which makes omitting of all the skip connections not possible.
+[\text{NA}, \text{NA}, \text{NA}, \text{NA}, \text{NA}, \text{NA}]</InlineMath> which can be interpreted as skip connections being omitted.
+But given the structure shown in Figure [1](#figure-1) the only connection between the encoder and the decoder are the skip connections, which makes omitting all the skip connections not possible.

 ### Resolving The Peculiarities
 To solve the peculiarities, we added components from the original U-Net[[2]](#citation-2) architecture.
-To make sure that the output image, is not blury, has the right amount of channels and has possible pixel values only within the range <InlineMath>[0, 1]</InlineMath> we added a convolutional layer  with a sigmoid activation function after the last upsampling in the same way it was done in the original U-Net architecture.
+To make sure that the output image, is not blurry, has the right amount of channels and has possible pixel values only within the range <InlineMath>[0, 1]</InlineMath> we added a convolutional layer  with a sigmoid activation function after the last upsampling in the same way it was done in the original U-Net architecture.
 The implementation of the last layer is:

 ```python
 class OutConv(nn.Module):